On a generalization of affinoid varieties: Sheaves over dagger analytic spaces

 Let now $U \subset X$ be an admissible open in $X_G$ then we have a canonical map

 obtained taking the limit map of the restriction maps $\sG(V) \to \sG(U)$.
-This system of maps gives a canonical morphism of sheaves $\pi^{-1} \pi_* \sG \to \sG$ which gives the required adjuntion, becasue clearly these maps are inverse of each other.
-To end the proof we need to check that $\pi^{-1}$ is an exact functor, and this follows by the exactness of $\limind$. \end{proof} \end{prop}
+This system of maps gives a canonical morphism of sheaves $\pi^{-1} \pi_* \sG \to \sG$ which gives the required adjuntion.
+To end the proof we need to check that $\pi^{-1}$ is an exact functor, and this follows from the exactness of the functor $\limind$ for filtered index sets. \end{proof}